EcologicalCascadesLab/WildlifeActivityPatterns/README.md

-# Wildlife Activity Pattern Analysis using Camera Trap Data in R
+# Wildlife Activity Pattern Analysis using Camera Trap Data

 This directory contain the files for the manuscript "Opposing effects of human disturbances on wildlife behaviour and the consequences for predator-prey overlap", current accepted in the journal Nature Communications.